-FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, allows banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
+FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, is effective as of the beginning of a bank's first fiscal year that begins after November 15, 2007, and generally should not be applied retrospectively to prior fiscal years.
+FAS 159 allows banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
 In general, a bank may elect the fair value option for an eligible financial asset or liability when it first recognizes the instrument on its balance sheet or enters into an eligible firm commitment.
-A bank may also elect the fair value option for eligible items that exist on the effective date of FAS 159.
-A bank's decision to elect the fair value option for an eligible item is irrevocable.
+A bank may also elect the fair value option for an eligible item is irrevocable.
+Because FAS 159 creates a fair value option, a bank is not required to adopt FAS 159 for Call Report purposes.
 A bank that elects the fair value option is expected to apply sound risk management and control practices to the assets and liabilities that will be accounted for at fair value under the option.